 This is a serious issue, and we need serious solutions.

-Water activist groups oppose common sense, bipartisan solutions without offering realistic alternatives.
+These ideological opposition groups oppose common sense, bipartisan solutions without offering realistic alternatives.

 Instead of limiting options available to municipalities facing serious and urgent water system challenges, the following policy proposals would actually help address our nation’s infrastructure crisis:

 - Consolidation through Partnerships